The importance of testing different exits

 • Stock above the 200-day moving average

 • A severe sell off.
-We remembered the specifics.
+We did not remember the specifics.

 • Get in the next day at the open